AshFitz/The-Gluten-Free-Garden/README.md

 ### Testing

-<p> The testing carried out on this project were conducted using google chrome dev tools and basic user testing by myself to verify functionality.
+<p> The testing carried out on this project was conducted using google chrome dev tools and basic user testing by myself to verify functionality.

-I originally built this project to be on a desktop screen and then tablet and mobile, this was my first time attempting to build my own project and I heavily relied on devtools to assist with the styling and media breakpoints.
+I originally built this project to be on a desktop screen and then tablet and mobile.
+This was my first time attempting to build my own project and I heavily relied on dev tools to assist with the styling and media breakpoints.

 The areas this project should be most visible on are as follows.